raphaelkauan/UserAuthentication/README.md

 This Java project aims to create a user authentication system.

-## Features

-The project offers the following features:

 ## Technologies Used

 The project is developed using the following technologies: